 FISH ON – In Villages of Five Points in Lewes.
 Fun outdoor patio with a fire pit and a popular neighborhood happy hour.

-GILLIGAN’S – Dine and sip right smack on the canal in Lewes.
+GILLIGAN’S – Dine and sip right smack on the canal at Gilligan’s brand new facility in Lewes

 GROTTO GRAND SLAM – a few tables with bright red umbrellas afford a panoramic view of Coastal Highway.